No state mandated immunization requirements for higher education institutions

 “When people come to college they may or may not come from a state with high level of requirements for vaccines,” said Fowler.

-South Carolina has seen almost double the amount of religious exemptions in school children K-12 since the 2014-2015 school year.
+South Carolina has seen almost double the number of religious exemptions in school children K-12 since the 2014-2015 school year.

 Several state schools said they use the American College Health Association recommendations to create their policy.